crypto-coders-au/ahoy-open-source/README.md

 **Project Setup Instructions**

-Test updating the readme first try
+Test updating the readme third try
 Want to send some Sui to multiple wallets easily?
 Just follow these simple steps:

 1. **Get Started:** First, run `yarn` in your terminal.
 This will set up everything you need for the project.